Welcome home to NDSU Residence Life. If you will be a freshman next fall (2019-2020 academic year), this information is for you!!

 - I selected a room, but now I changed my mind – can I go back in and make changes?
 You cannot go back in and make a change.
 Please contact Residence Life to request changes.

 - I want to be part of a learning community.
 Do I participate in the room self-selection process?
-Students who qualify for a learning community will receive an email invitation to complete the learning community agreement; those selected will be assigned a space by Residence Life.
-Those who are not selected due to lack of eligibility or lack of space, will receive a selection time to participate in the room self-selection process outside of a learning community space.
+Students who qualify for a learning community will be notified by March 8, 2019 and will be assigned a space by Residence Life.
+Those who are not selected due to lack of eligibility or lack of space, will also be notified via email by March 8, and will be asked to participate in the room self-selection process.

 - What if I am in a learning community, or an athlete, or I need an ADA space?
-Those in the categories listed above will not participate in the room selection process for first year students.
-Those who are invited to live in a learning community (and who are selected to do so) will be assigned to that location by Residence Life staff.
+Those in the categories listed will not participate in the room selection process for first year students.
+Those who are invited to live in a learning community will be assigned to that location by Residence Life staff.
 Athletes will also be assigned by Residence Life, in consultation with coaches.
 Students needing ADA accommodations should work with staff in Disability Services (701.231.8463).
 Staff in that office will notify Residence Life of the needed accommodation, and an appropriate assignment will be made.

 - What is the best hall to select?
 Every hall has its own unique features and amenities that make it “the best.”
 And usually, students who live in Burgum, think Burgum is the best.
 Students who live in Stockbridge, think Stockbridge is the best.
 And so on.
 Every hall will offer an amazing first-year living experience.
 Click here to view some fun facts regarding our first-year student rooms.